-• Fully active, collaborative and on-schedule work with partner organizations

-- Professional development kick off in September to address teachers' curriculum implementation and use of Writing is Thinking Strategies and Strategic Inquiry. - Restructuring of the school's daily schedule to incorporate: extensive collaborative planning for all teachers on a daily basis.
-Additionally class periods will be expanded from 45 to 60 minute periods to provide students will increased instructional time. - Coaching and support for school leaders as they develop and monitor teacher improvement through the use of cabinet inquiry. - The continuation and expansion of data driven inquiry teams for the systematic analysis of student work to inform teacher practice. - Early rounds of interim assessments show accelerating student growth - The implementation of the Expanded Learning Time model will improve student engagement levels and student achievement - The appointment of a Community School Director who will be responsible for the management of the community school strategy, facilitating and providing leadership for the collaborative process of developing a continuum of services for children, families, and community members.
+- Fully active, collaborative and on-schedule work with partner organizations - Professional development kick off in September to address teachers' curriculum implementation and use of Writing is Thinking Strategies and Strategic Inquiry. - Restructured daily schedule that incorporates extensive collaborative planning for all teachers on a daily basis. - Coaching and support for school leaders as they develop and monitor teacher improvement through the use of cabinet inquiry. - The continuation and expansion of data driven inquiry teams for the systematic analysis of student work to inform teacher practice. - CCLS aligned curriculum/unit maps are increasingly available on Atlas Rubicon and best practices are shared and available for all staff to access - The implementation of the Expanded Learning Time model will improve student engagement levels and student achievement - Students and families of students with continued behavioral and/or attendance issues are referred to appropriate services. - The appointment of a Community School Director who will be responsible for the management of the community school strategy, facilitating and providing leadership for the collaborative process of developing a continuum of services for children, families, and community members. - Strong family participation at the school's Adolescent Health and Wellness Fair which will include information about free and low-cost medical coverage, Medicaid and New York State's Child and Family Health Plus programs. - Daily attendance will increase from 83.4% to 83.8% minimum as measured weekly by ATS - Peer mentoring program has begun iii.

-iii.
 Leading indicators of success to be examined at least quarterly.